 One thing to keep in mind is whether students have demonstrated achievement of all unit learning outcomes.
 If they haven’t, then they cannot be deemed to have passed the unit.
-You will need to design your assessment tasks carefully to ensure all learning outcomes are able to be demonstrated by students.
+You will need to design your assessment tasks carefully to ensure all learning outcomes are able to be evidenced by students.

 Hurdle and pre-requisite requirements are governed by the Faculty Curriculum Committee and if a requirement is associated with a unit, this information is detailed in the University Handbook listing for the unit.
 In very limited circumstances, hurdle requirements or pre-requisite requirements may be waived for a single student on compassionate or other grounds.

 To request a pre-requisite or co-requisite waiver students must meet certain enrolment conditions and are required to apply via an online request form.
 Sometimes a student might contact you as Unit Chair directly in person or via email to request a waiver.